svenssonjoel/lispBM/doc/dynref.md

 The inclusion of dynamically loadable functionality from this library is determined when LispBM is compiled using the following flags:

    - LBM_USE_DYN_FUNS : Add a library of functions to the dynamic loader.
-   - LBM_USE_DYN_MACRO : Add a library of macros to the dynamic loader.
+   - LBM_USE_DYN_MACROS : Add a library of macros to the dynamic loader.
    - LBM_USE_DYN_DEFSTRUCT : Add the defstruct mechanism, requires LBM_USE_DYN_FUNS and LBM_USE_DYN_MACROS.
    - LBM_USE_DYN_LOOPS : Add loop macros, requires LBM_USE_DYN_MACROS.